Wirt4/realtime-chat/README.md

+Welcome to a super-happy realtime chat app.
+The purpose of this READme is to give you, the developer, the tools to run the app locally and some guidance on making changes.

 ## Running the App

 ### Dependencies
 The app is run in a docker container so you'll need a copy of Docker desktop.
-You'll also need to secute the correct \
+You'll also need to secure the correct \
 values for the following env vars:
 - REDIS_URL
 - REDIS_TOKEN